Are There Side Effects to Incorporating CBD in My Workout Routine?

 These side effects in themselves are not debilitating and can be ignored.
-However, fatigue and diarrhea could be a major problem if you take CBD before a workout.
+However, fatigue and diarrhea could be major problems if you take CBD before a workout.
 The lightheadedness that could come could affect your arousal levels.
 Low arousal levels could affect the intensity of your workout.
 This could, in turn, reduce your turnover rate.
-Still, it is essential to note that all these are mild side effects that could even be useful.
+Still, it is essential to note that all these are mild side effects that could be useful.

 Other possible side effects are liver damage, interactions with other drugs, reduction of fertility in males, mood swings, and gastrointestinal problems.
 The research on this is still rudimentary and is not set in stone.

 Nevertheless, even though the presence of side effects is controversial, risks associated with CBD usage are still present.
 The most significant is that there is no extensive documentation on the long-term impact on the brain.
-CBD crosses the blood-brain barriers and could negatively affect other medications.
+CBD crosses the blood-brain barrier and could negatively affect other medications.
 When a drug enters the brain, it is hard to know all the effects.

 The only way to bypass this is to use a trusted brand.
-This way, all the components contained are listed, so you know what is entering your body.
+This way, all the components are listed, so you know what is entering your body.
 Also, check with your physician before using it.

 It will help if you have direct use of CBD.
 Are you using it for muscle soreness or to improve your endurance?
 Are you using it because it is the in thing or not?
-Do you prefer ingesting the CBD, applying it on your skin, or smoking it?
+Do you prefer ingesting CBD, applying it on your skin, or smoking it?